anishiit/chat-frontend/README.md

 ---

-- Users can start video calls within the app using **WebRTC** technology.
+- Users can start video calls within the app using **ZEGOCLOUD** technology.

 ---